 AMP Up Your Website in 2017

-During a keynote event at Pubcon back in October, Google announced that they will be splitting their search index into separate mobile and desktop indexes.
-Their new mobile index will become their main index, and this index will emphasize content that is mobile friendly and fresh over older or non-mobile-friendly content.
+During a keynote event at Pubcon back in October, Google announced that it will be splitting its search index into separate mobile and desktop indexes.
+Its new mobile index will become their main index, and this index will emphasize content that is mobile friendly and fresh over older or non-mobile-friendly content.
 If you have not yet optimized your site for mobile, your rankings may soon suffer.
-Be sure you work with companies that provide responsive designs and/or AMP Optimized websites.
+Be sure you work with companies that provide responsive designs and/or AMP-optimized websites.

 Justia makes sure all sites and blogs we create implement responsive design principles, and we are adding AMP support to all of our client sites to take advantage of the benefits from the AMP project.